smith11235/deep_import/README.md

 end
 ```

-### Bulk Inserts
+### The Solution: Bulk Inserts

 Rather than committing individual models, new instances are held in memory, server side, until all instances are ready for one bulk insert.
+1 query, 1 network transaction.

 #### Prior Work: ActiveRecord-Import